Sensative/vsm-application-documentation/1128906020-Lifefinder-gnss.vso.md

 ## Application Registers used (device controls)

-### Register BATTERY_PERCENT

-> - Request current value: Send f4 (hex) on lora port 2
-Percent of (non-zero) battery capacity used
-> - Mode: R-
-> - Unit: mAh

 ### Register GPS_TIME_MAX_AGE

 > - Request current value: Send cd (hex) on lora port 2
+> - UI:   Device Time Max Age
 > - Mode: RW
 > - Unit: Seconds
 > - Default: 0
 > - Min: 0
 > - Max: 4294967295
-Read/Set GPS time maximum age.
-Reads 0 if no GPS time is set.
-Once this maximum age has passed the device will no longer trust its GPS_TIME.
+Once this maximum age has passed the device will no longer trust its GPS_TIME and GNSS scans become autonomous.
 Also, it will start emitting DEVICE_TIME requests on the LoRaWan network once 80% of this time has passed.
+Typically the clock drift is a few seconds per 24 hrs.
+Gps time should be correct within 30s for good assisted scans.
+Outdoor use tends to increase clock drift.

 ### Register LINKCHECK_TIME

 > - Request current value: Send d0 (hex) on lora port 2
-> Mode: RW
-> Unit: seconds
-> Min: 300
-> Max: 2592000
-> Default: 86400
-Once 80% of this time has passed, the device will make all messages confirmed until it gets a confirmation.
-Should this time pass without the device hearing a confirmed response, it will go to DEVICE_STATE_ACTIVE_UNJOINED.

-### Register STREAMING_RATE

-> - Request current value: Send d6 (hex) on lora port 2
+> - UI:   Downlink Timeout
 > - Mode: RW
 > - Unit: Seconds

-The average rate at which the device streams data, e.g. delay between lora transactions.
-Actual rate is randomized at this value +- 50% to avoid potential repeat collisions, for instance if the device is triggered by sound or acceleration.
+> - Min: 300
+> - Max: 2592000
+> - Default: 86400
+Once 80% of this time has passed, the device will make all messages confirmed until it gets a downlink.
+Should this time pass without the device hearing a confirmed response, it will go to unjoined state.
+In the unjoined state the applications specified rejoin method will be used.

 ## Meta-Information for this application version